Permissionless-Software-Foundation/minimal-ecash-wallet/README.md

-# minimal-slp-wallet
+# minimal-ecash-wallet

-This is a minimalist Bitcoin Cash (BCH) wallet 'engine' for use with front end web apps.
+This is a minimalist eCash (XEC) wallet 'engine' for use with front end web apps.
 It contains all the core functionality needed by a wallet:

-- Create a new BCH wallet or import a mnemonic
+- Create a new eCash wallet or import a mnemonic
 - Encrypt a wallets mnemonic for safe storage
-- Send and receive BCH
+- Send and receive XEC
 - Send and receive SLP tokens
 - Get balances and UTXOs
 - Retrieve transaction history & transaction details